GLL: A Differentiable Graph Learning Layer for Neural Networks: Introduction

 Previous work by \cite{agrawal2019differentiable} studied backpropagation techniques for the differentiation of convex optimization problems.
 Our paper extends this work to nonlinear equations on graphs involving graph Laplacians.

-Deep learning methods have increasingly leveraged graph-based approaches or drawn inspiration from them.
-Two recent works propagate labels on a graph to generate pseudolabels in a semi-supervised setting (\cite{iscen2019label,sellars2021laplacenet}).
-However, the label propagation process is disconnected from the neural network and not directly integrated into the backpropagation or learning process.
-Contrastive learning (CL) uses pair-wise similarity, akin to a complete similarity graph, to facilitate the learning process (\cite{chen2020big,chen2020simple,khosla2020supervised,wang2023message}). \cite{wang2021graph} utilize graph learning as a classifier within a neural network, but they approximate the backpropagation gradients instead of computing them exactly.
+Deep learning methods have increasingly leveraged graph-based approaches or drawn inspiration from them. \tcb{\cite{chen2024survey} provides a broad overview of applications and modalities of graph structures and neural networks in computer vision. } Two recent works propagate labels on a graph to generate pseudolabels in a semi-supervised setting (\cite{iscen2019label,sellars2021laplacenet}). \tcb{ Other works have applied transformers directly to a generated similarity graph for node classification (\cite{wu2022nodeformer}, \cite{han2022vision}, \cite{zheng2022graph}). } However, in all of these works, the graph construction and label propagation process is disconnected from the neural network and is not directly integrated into the backpropagation or learning process.
+Contrastive learning (CL) uses pair-wise similarity, akin to a complete similarity graph, to facilitate the learning process (\cite{chen2020big,chen2020simple,khosla2020supervised,wang2023message}). \cite{wang2021graph} utilizes graph learning as a classifier within a neural network, but they approximate the backpropagation gradients with a linear layer instead of computing them exactly.